ASRock Implants AMD Ryzen 4000 Six-Core APU In New SBC

 Various SiSoftware submissions (via @momomo_us) suggest that ASRock has prepared a new single board computer (SBC) powered by one of AMD's Ryzen 4000-series (codename Renoir) APUs.

-We don't know the specifics of the 4X4-V2000 yet (or even if Asus is definitely releasing it) , but SiSoftware entries point to the incorporation of a new processor.
+We don't know the specifics of the 4X4-V2000 yet (or even if ASRock is definitely releasing it), but SiSoftware entries point to the incorporation of a new processor.
 Apparently, ASRock has endowed the 4X4-V2000 with a Ryzen 5 4600U chip, which represents a significant upgrade over the puny Ryzen Embedded V1605B processor on the 4X4-V1000.

 The Ryzen Embedded V1605B is a Zen processor that's built with GlobalFoundries' 14nm process.
 The processor offers four CPU cores and eight threads at a 2 GHz clock speed and a boost clock up to 3.2 GHz.
 The V1605B's cTDP (configurable thermal design power) spans between 12W and 25W.
 On the graphics side, the V1807B has eight Vega compute units (CUs) clocked up to 1.1 GHz at its disposal.